An Instinct for Dragons: Reception

 Jones' theory was opposed in an article by Paul Jordan-Smith in the Spring 2002 issue of Western Folklore and by other authors.
 Jordan-Smith criticized the lack of evidence given to prove why dragon myths could not have been passed from culture to culture.
 He also notes that it cannot be demonstrated that the fears of ancestral hominids are coded into the human brain.
 He concludes his review by writing "One is tempted to say, as Dorothy Parker once did, that this is a book not to be tossed aside lightly but thrown violently.
 But no, it is not worth spending even that much energy on."

 D. Ogden writes that Jones' ideas "might offer pause for thought given the universality of dragon-slaying narratives".
 He adds, though, that the compound cat, snake, raptor creature imagined by Jones is mostly the Western stereotype based on mediaeval imagery, and that Jones has sought out similar images in a way that lacks rigor.
 In particular, Ogden notes that the dragons of Graeco-Roman myth do not fit with Jones's prototype, typically lacking one or more of the hybrid components (with the exception of Typhon, who, however, combines many more animals than Jones's three).

+The book's hypothesis has similarities to that in Carl Sagan's 1977 The Dragons of Eden, though puts more emphasis on hybridity beyond the reptile.